Xardas0327/Learning2DEngine/Documentations/Learning2DEngine/System.md

 ```

 **SetUpdateMaxComponentPerThread**
-If it is bigger then 0, than every component handler will be thread safe.
+If it is bigger then 0, than every component handlers and the `GameObjectManager`
+will be thread safe.
 But if it is 0, the thread safe will not be turn off automatically.
-Note: `GameObjectManager` will not be thread safe automatically.
 ```cpp
 void SetUpdateMaxComponentPerThread(unsigned int value);
 ```